Ignoring certain notices or requests from employees can get any California employer in trouble. But what should you do if this happens to you?

 Notice under the PAGA

 If you want to get compensated under the Private Attorneys General Act (PAGA), you are legally required to notify the Labor and Workforce Development Agency (LWDA) and your employer of your intentions to seek recovery under the PAGA.
-This notice is required so that the LWDA can investigate the employee’s claim and to give the employer a chance to remedy the hazards or violations detailed in the employee’s claim.
+This notice is required so that the LWDA can investigate the employee’s claim and give the employer a chance to remedy the hazards or violations detailed in the employee’s claim.

 Requests from the DOL